wlee367/wlee367/README.md

 ## Programming Languages and Tools I work with outside of work

 ##### :computer: Frontend Development:
-HTML, CSS, SASS, JavaScript (EcmaScript 2016+), React.JS, Next.JS, After.JS, Redux.JS (Thunk, Sagas), Styled Components, TypeScript, NestJS, and NodeJS.
+HTML, CSS, SASS, JavaScript (EcmaScript 2016+), React.JS, Next.JS, After.JS, Redux.JS (Thunk, Sagas), Styled Components, and TypeScript

 ##### :wrench: Backend Development:
-Java, Python, Laravel (PHP 7+ :fire: OOP), GraphQL, MongoDB, MySql, and PostgresSql.
+Java, Python,  NestJS, NodeJS, Laravel (PHP 7+), GraphQL, MongoDB, MySQL, and PostgresSQL.

 ##### :iphone: Mobile Development:
 React Native, Swift, Kotlin

 ###### That was a lot of languages and tools I just listed.

 I am a problem solver more than a "programmer".
-I like solving everyday problems with code and I don't let a lack of knowledge in one programming language / technology stop me.
-I learn on my feet, make adjustments, and help people and businesses reach their goals and solve problems.
+I like solving everyday problems with code.
+I learn on my feet, make adjustments, and help people and businesses reach their goals and build solutions.

 When I solve problems, I try to build a solution that is tested, reusable, and easy for other programmers to use, all the while meeting deadlines and communicating with my teammates.